Fate, Effort, and Time: The Complete, Proven Dharmic Framework to Master Life’s Outcomes

 Support Dharma Renaissance

-What does the farmer’s field metaphor illustrate?
+How does the farmer’s field metaphor explain fate, effort, and time?